 Hmm, I wonder what you want to know about me.
 Did I enjoy my studies to the full?
 Was I also allowed to do a solid education once?
 Do I find my job in marketing and communication at TÜV Rheinland varied and fascinating?
 Do I love the refreshing balancing act between work and family?
 Whether I like to move on or at the water, no matter if I am frozen liquid or airy?
 Will my expert colleagues from the industry service sector impress me again and again?
 Am I eager to listen when they report on the causality of energy or technology issues?
 Whether I try - at least in my mind - to bring these innovations into my everyday life?
 And, whether I read more than I write?
 The answer to all questions is: Yes.

 Nigel Stanley is responsible for Global OT and Cybersecurity at TÜV Rheinland and a recognized expert on complex cyber security projects.
 With his know-how and practical experience, he helps many small and large companies to protect themselves against the increasing cyber risks.
 He has also written three books on database and development technologies and is a regular speaker at international events and conferences.

-Norman Hübner is responsible for marketing at TÜV Rheinland Consulting GmbH and is press spokesman for the ICT & Business Solutions division at TÜV Rheinland.
+Norman Hübner is a press spokesman for the Digital Transformation & Cybersecurity division at TÜV Rheinland.
 As a fan of space research, science fiction and quantum physics, he is fascinated by the possibilities of digital change and the opportunity to accompany companies virtually up close on their way through digitalization.
 "We are still at the very beginning of the digital transformation.
 I find it very exciting to be able to play an active role in this phase of real change with a company as TÜV Rheinland".
 In his limited free time, the father of two is a family man.
 In his daily work, prudence and mutual respect for the added value of his colleagues are important to him.